mus-format/mus-go/README.md

   InsertDTS = ...
 )

-// With help of the type switch and regular switch we can implement
-// Marshal/Unmarshal/Size functions for the Instruction interface.

 func MarshalInstruction(instr Instruction, bs []byte) (n int) {
   if m, ok := instr.(MarshallerMUS); ok {
     return m.MarshalMUS(bs)